the latest

 MIKE FICKLING Aug 28, 2024

-What is Blackstar Film Festival
+What is Blackstarr Film Festival

-What is the Blackstar Film Festival one may ask and how is it different from its more widely known counterparts (i.e.Sundance, Cannes, and Toronto film festivals)?
+What is the Blackstar Film Festival one may ask and how is it different than it’s more widely known counterparts (i.e. Sundance, Cannes, and Toronto film festivals)?
 Blackstar sets itself apart by focusing on curating both feature-length and short films directed and produced by primarily BIPOC creators.
-Held annually in Philadelphia, the festival draws a diverse audience comprised of donors, producers, directors, and more who come together to watch films and participate in discussions surrounding the greatest issues faced by the BIPOC community within both the domestic and international context.
-The festival is a space created in which the power of film and storytelling work in concert to challenge commonly held beliefs and behaviors that have and continue to contribute to the suppression of marginalized voices and the proliferation of racism, sexism, toxic masculinity, neo-colonialism, and sexual and gender-based violence.
+Held annually in Philadelphia, the festival draws a diverse audience comprised of donors, producers, directors, and more who come together to both watch films and participate in discussions surrounding the greatest issues faced by the BIPOC community within both the domestic and international context.
+The festival is a space created in which the power of film and storytelling work in concert to challenge commonly held beliefs and behaviors that have and continue to contribute to the suppression of marginalized voices and to the proliferation of racism, sexism, toxic masculinity, neo-colonialism, and sexual and gender based violence.

 What themes do the films and panels address?